raphaelcohn/reproducible-macports/README.md

 ### Getting out of a mess

-If you get into a mess, just delete `reproducible-macports/prefix`, eg `rm -rf reproducible-macports/prefix`.
+If you get into a mess, just delete `reproducible-macports/prefix`, eg `rm -rf reproducible-macports/prefix`

+### Sharing built binaries with others

+reproducible-port always builds from source; for some ports, this can take a very long time indeed.
+It is possible to share built ports without setting up a webserver.
+If all of your colleagues are using recent (ie not unsupported) Macs, and have checked out the parent repository (eg `my-git-repository` ) containing `reproducible-macports` and `reproducible-macports.conf` to ***exactly*** the same location (eg `/Users/must-be-the-same/Documents/my-git-repository`), then edit `reproducible-macports.conf/software/.gitignore` and remove the line `/*/*.tbz2`.
+The built ports in `reproducible-macports.conf/software` can then be checked into git and will be used by other checkouts.

+### Removing unwanted distfiles for ports no longer used

+Delete folders in `reproducible-macports.conf/distfiles`.

 ### Adding binaries to the path as part of a build